Synkevych/it_academy/SQL/README.md

 - DELET FROM -> WHERE
 - AS -> allows to rename a column or table using alias
 - DISTINCT -> filters out all duplicate values in the columns
+- WHERE -> clause filters the result set to only include rows where the following condition is true
+- LIKE -> to compare similar values (sign: _,%)
+- BETWEEN -> accepts two values, text, number or dates
+- AND -> where both conditions is true
+- OR -> displays if any condition is true
+- ORDER BY -> sorting the result, goes after WHERE
+  - SEST -> to sort in descending order (Z-A)
+  - ASC -> to sort in ascending order (A-Z)

 ---